The best base layers 2024: the foundation of your hiking garb

 An adventure writer based on Dartmoor, England, Emily is an active member of Mountain Rescue and a summer Mountain Leader, but loves all things adventure – before her third birthday she had lived on three continents.
 Founder of Intrepid magazine, she works to help break stereotypes about women in the outdoors.
 Her expeditions have included walking all Dartmoor’s 119 tors in a single two-week outing, cycling to Switzerland and back, and riding the Rhine from source to sea.

-How to choose a base layer
+How to choose the best base layer

 While there are myriad styles to choose from, the best base layers are there to do one job well: keep the wearer warm and safe.
 Additional features will add comfort and functionality, but the thermal properties are the most important factor.
 The following are some things to consider.